-We aim to discover and understand extrasolar planets, through pioneering detection studies, observations of their nebular birthplaces, modeling of their formation, and using the detection of small bodies in the outer Solar System to understand the origin of our own planetary system.
+We aim to discover and understand solar and extrasolar planets through pioneering detection studies, observations of their nebular birthplaces, modeling of their formation and evolution, and using the detection of small bodies in the outer Solar System to understand the origin of our own planetary system.

 Tools of the Trade

 All astronomers at EPL have access to Carnegie's Las Campanas Observatory, including the twin 6.5 m Magellan Telescopes, the 100-inch du Pont Telescope, and the 40-inch Swope Telescope.

 Theoretical astrophysicists have access to high-performance computing systems—both on campus and CalTech HPC.